A decentralized route to the origins of scaling in human language: Abstract

 \section{Abstract}

-\begin{itemize} \item Background/Introduction: The Zipf's law establishes that if the words of a (large) text are ordered by decreasing frequency, the frequency versus the rank decreases as a power law with exponent close to -1.
-Previous work has stressed that this pattern arises from a conflict of interests of the participants of communication: speakers and hearers. \item Methods: The challenge here is to define a computational language game on a population of agents, playing games mainly based on a parameter that measures the relative participant's interests. \item Results: Numerical simulations suggest that at critical values of the parameter a human-like vocabulary, exhibiting scaling properties, seems to appear. \item Conclusions: The appearance of an intermediate distribution of frequencies at some critical values of the parameter suggests that on a population of artificial agents the emergence of scaling partly arises as a self-organized process only from local interactions between agents. \end{itemize}
+The Zipf's law establishes that if the words of a (large) text are ordered by decreasing frequency, the frequency versus the rank decreases as a power law with exponent close to $-1$.
+Previous work has stressed that this pattern arises from a conflict of interests of the participants of communication.
+The challenge here is to define a computational multi-agent language game, mainly based on a parameter that measures the relative participant's interests.
+Numerical simulations suggest that at critical values of the parameter a human-like vocabulary, exhibiting scaling properties, seems to appear.
+The appearance of an intermediate distribution of frequencies at some critical values of the parameter suggests that on a population of artificial agents the emergence of scaling partly arises as a self-organized process only from local interactions between agents.

 \textbf{Keywords:} Language Games, Vocabularies, Naming Game, Zipf's Law